benlaug/labgen-of/README.md

 ## Compiling the program

 The program implementing the method has been developed in C++11 and is distributed under the [GPLv3](LICENSE) license.
-In order to compile it, you need a modern C++ compiler, a copy of the [Boost](http://www.boost.org) library, a copy of the [OpenCV 3](http://opencv.org) library **with contrib modules**, and the [CMake](https://cmake.org) build automation tool.
+In order to compile it, you need a modern C++ compiler, a copy of the [Boost](http://www.boost.org) library, a copy of the [OpenCV 3](http://opencv.org) (at least 3.1) library **with contrib modules**, and the [CMake](https://cmake.org) build automation tool.
 On UNIX-like environments, the program can be compiled as follows, considering that your terminal is in the source code directory:

 ```
 $ cd build